JohnJMasserini/Identity-Operating-Model-Book/CONTRIBUTING.md

-- Reports on third-party tools/products mentioned in the book that have simply changed since publication — file these as an "update" note instead of an errata report (see the Post-publication updates section of `ERRATA.md`); it's not a mistake in the text, just time passing.
+- Reports on third-party tools/products mentioned in the book that have simply changed since publication — file these as an "update" note instead of an errata report (see the Post-publication updates section of he Wiki); it's not a mistake in the text, just time passing.

 ## Style for correction text

 Keep corrections terse and unambiguous — they should read like a copy edit, not a discussion.
 Save the reasoning/debate for the issue thread;
-`ERRATA.md` should stay skimmable.
+the Wiki should stay skimmable.